CoryDAsana/developer-docs/source/includes/markdown/_24-webhooks.html.md

 particular integration, so Asana's webhooks have a filtering feature which allows integrations to specify only the types of changes that they care about.
-By specifying the list of [WebhookFilter](/docs/tocS_WebhookFilter)s on webhook creation an integration can select just the subset of events it wants to receive.
-When filters are specified on the webhook events will only be delivered if they pass any of the filters specified when creating the webhook.
+By specifying the list of [WebhookFilter](/docs/webhook-filter)s on webhook creation an integration can select just the subset of events it wants to receive.
+When filters are specified on the webhook, events will only be delivered if they pass _any_ of the filters specified when [creating the webhook](/docs/establish-a-webhook).

-To reduce the volume of data to transfer, webhooks created on teams, portfolios, and workspaces _must_ specify filters.
+To reduce the volume of data to transfer, webhooks created on [teams](/docs/teams), [portfolios](/docs/portfolios), and [workspaces](/docs/workspaces) _must_ specify filters.
 In addition, the set of event filters that can be placed on a team-level or workspace-level webhook is more limited than filters for webhooks that are created on lower-level resources: